 The remuneration system of ERV Nordic is based on legal requirements and regulations.
-In principle, our remuneration system is designed in such a way that:
+In principle, ERV Nordic's remuneration system is designed in such a way that:

 - It achieves the objectives laid down in the strategy, and - It avoids negative incentives, in particular conflicts of interests and the assumption of disproportionately high risks.